Community-Based Fact-Checking on Twitter's Birdwatch Platform: Discussion

-\textbf{Fact-checking guidelines: } Our findings can help to formulate guidelines for users on how to write more helpful fact checks.
-Our analysis suggests that a relatively high share of community-created fact checks are already perceived as being informative, clear and helpful.
-Here we find that it is most important to encourage users to provide \emph{context} in their text explanations.
-Users should be encouraged to link trustworthy sources in their Birdwatch notes.
+\textbf{Fact-checking guidelines:} Our findings may help to formulate guidelines for users on how to write more helpful fact checks.
+We find that it is crucial that users provide \emph{context} in their text explanations.
+Users should thus be encouraged to link trustworthy sources in their fact-checks.
 Furthermore, we show that content characteristics matter.
-Here, we find that Birdwatch notes are estimated to be more helpful if they embed more positive vs. negative emotions.
+Community-created fact-checks are estimated to be more helpful if they embed more positive vs. negative emotions.
 Users should thus avoid employing inflammatory language.
-We also find that Birdwatch notes that use more words and complex language are perceived as more helpful.
+We also find that community-created fact-checks that use more words and complex language are perceived as more helpful.
 It should thus be encouraged that users provide profound explanations and exhaust the full character limit to explain why they perceive a tweet as being misleading or not misleading.